-Telephone’s ringing…it’s Kaitlin’s friend Zoe.
-Zoe made a Valentine for Kaitlin.
+Telephone’s ringing…it’s Rome’s friend Zoe.
+Zoe made a Valentine for Rome.
 Angela made a Valentine for me!

 In honor of the twin’s birthday Marsha and I took them to everyone’s #1 favorite restaurant out in the old neighborhood – Golden Hunan.
 We all just looove to meet for lunch at Golden Hunan.
 We always wanted to be Ladies Who Lunch.

 And you girls, so pretty, so young.
 Pretty young?
 Or, as Marija’s mother-in-law used to say to Marija, ‘you are such a pretty young woman.’
 We’ve been laughing about this for years.